Premium ProductReports

 • Handlebar folds completely flat without tools, converting between an under-desk walking pad and a jogging treadmill

-• Does not emit the constant speed-change beeping found on competing budget models — an important advantage in open-plan offices
+• Does not emit the constant speed-change beeping found on competing budget models: an important advantage in open-plan offices

 Cons

-• Deck at 40–42.5" long is below the category standard — restricts stride for users above 5'10"
+• Deck at 40 to 42.5" long is below the category standard, which restricts stride for users above 5'10"

 • Handlebar wobbles at jogging speeds; Garage Gym Reviews flags this as a genuine safety concern for running use